zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

    # Add references
-   from dotenv import load_dotenv from azure.identity.aio import DefaultAzureCredential from semantic_kernel.agents.azure_ai import AzureAIAgent, AzureAIAgentSettings from semantic_kernel.functions import kernel_function from typing import Annotated
+   from dotenv import load_dotenv from azure.identity.aio import DefaultAzureCredential from semantic_kernel.agents import AzureAIAgent, AzureAIAgentSettings from semantic_kernel.functions import kernel_function from typing import Annotated
     ```

-1. Near the bottom of the file, find the comment **Create a Plugin for the email functionality**, and add the following code to define a class for a plugin containing a function that your agent will use to send email:
+1. Near the bottom of the file, find the comment **Create a Plugin for the email functionality**, and add the following code to define a class for a plugin containing a function that your agent will use to send email (plug-ins are a way to add custom functionality to Semantic Kernel agents)

     ```python
    # Create a Plugin for the email functionality